Additional Related Articles:

 3. Begin coding in the blank editing Window.

-In the blank editing screen (Book1 - Module1 (Code)), type this statement, which tells VBA to require declared variable names – this is always recommended in any Macro:
+In the blank editing screen (Book1 - Module1 (Code)), type this statement, which tells VBA to require declared variable names – this is recommended for all VBA Macros:

 "Option Explicit" (no quotes, press enter when done)